 - Wrapping up

 Can we really change our mindset to be happier?

-Our emotions, our minds and our lives are all inextricably dependent on each other.
+Our emotions, our minds, and our lives are all inextricably dependent on each other.
 If we lose our job we may become unhappy and think negatively.
 If we cultivate happy emotions, it can translate into positive thinking and doing well in work and relationships.

-It would follow, then, that changing our thinking directly could change our emotions and our lives.
 A 2005 study, among others, demonstrated just this.
 Though it isn’t as easy as simply thinking positive thoughts one day.
 It’s a practice, if not already a default, through which the rewards are significant but perhaps gradual.